jqwin/joes_data_projects/health data.md

 ![image](https://github.com/jqwin/joes_data_projects/assets/138724732/5a00b56c-e796-4649-9dc1-b01587a4df15)

-Based on the data above, we can see having no sleep disorder has the best average quality of sleep at a 7.62 rating.
-Patients that have insomnia and sleep apnea have lower sleep ratings at 6.53 and 7.20 respectively.
-A patient having a sleep disorder will likely have a sleep quality that is worse than someone who doesn't have a sleep order.
+From the data above, we observe that individuals without a sleep disorder have the highest average sleep quality, with a rating of 7.62.
+In contrast, those with insomnia and sleep apnea have lower sleep quality ratings, at 6.53 and 7.20 respectively.
+Thus, having a sleep disorder is likely associated with poorer sleep quality.

-Another classification that we can group results by is BMI category.
+Next, we group the results by BMI category:

 ```
 SELECT